Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 * `<decision-table-name>.json` is the format that decision table UIDs are stored in.
 * `<process-name>-extensions.json` is the format that stores the links between process elements.
 For example it maps the `implementation` value of service tasks with the relevant connector actions and equivalent process variables.
 * `<appname>.json` is the format that stores the name and version number of a project.
+* `<file-name>.bin` is the binary format that uploaded files are stored as.
+* `<file-name>-extensions.json` is the format that stores the metadata for the associated uploaded file.